BensonRen/idlm_Ben/README.md

 4. Bug fixed for best_validation_loss
 5. Bug fixed for 2 dimension heat map drawing

+## 2019.08.20

+1. Presentation made
+2. 2D hyper swiping results anaylyzed
+3. Hyperswiping for convolution layers and backward layer number

+## 2019.08.21

+**Problem Found**
+When heavy optimization happens to forward model, the backward model found it very hard to find global minima... when Forward model is only optimized to 1e-3, tandem can reach 5e-3 But when forward model is optimized to 7.5e-4, tandem can only reach 1.5e-2 ....
+This is totally unexpected but very fascinating

 Pending to work:
-1. Backpropagation evaluation and training
+1. Backpropagation multi-initialization evaluation and training
-2. VAE Evaluate
+2. VAE Multi-initialization evaluation

 ### !!!HUGE BUG DETECTED, SOLVE BELOW POINTS NOW!!!
 WELL, SEGMENTATION FAULT COMING FROM HIGH CONCURENCY IS REALLY A PAIN ....
 STILL NOT SOLVING IT